TomerShoham1/TomerShoham1.github.io/_teaching/Applied_DP.md

 permalink: /teaching/Applied_DP
 venue: "The Hebrew University of Jerusalem, CS department"
 date: 2024-11-01
+years_taught: "2024-2025, 2025-2026"
 location: "Jerusalem, Israel"
 ---

 We developed a course on differential privacy, using applied exercises to teach the theoretical concepts.
-The course is designed for undergraduate students in computer science and statistics, focusing on practical applications of differential privacy in data analysis and machine learning.
+The course is designed for graduate students in computer science, focusing on practical applications of differential privacy in data analysis and machine learning.

 Course outline:
 ======